hobbit-project/java-sdk-example/README.md

 7) Upload ttl-files, where needed (benchmark or system).

 ## How to create a system for existing benchmark
 If benchmark designer provides URLs of docker images for all the components of the benchmark, then you can run that images locally and debug your system under the particular bechmark.
-You may remove all the unnessessary benchmark-related code from the project tree (Benchmark folder, ExampleBenchmarkTest, ExampleBenchmarkDockerizedTest).
 1) Specify image names for pull-based dockerizers (see the [ExampleSystemTest.java](https://github.com/hobbit-project/java-sdk-example/blob/master/src/test/java/org/hobbit/sdk/examples/examplebenchmark/ExampleSystemTest.java)).
 If benchmark does not contain the full amount of components, when remove the omited components from MultipleCommandsReaction.
 2) Run the `checkHealth()` method from [ExampleSystemTest.java](https://github.com/hobbit-project/java-sdk-example/blob/master/src/test/java/org/hobbit/sdk/examples/examplebenchmark/ExampleSystemTest.java).
 You may swich between dockerized and pure java implemetation by commenting/uncommenting the line `systemAdapter = new SystemAdapter();`

+You may remove all the unnessessary benchmark-related code from the project tree (Benchmark folder, ExampleBenchmarkTest, ExampleBenchmarkDockerizedTest).

 If you haven't URLs of benchmark images, but have source-codes of the benchmark then you can run them locally (non-dockerized mode will be enought).
-See the `How to create a benchmark` section.
+See the `How to create a benchmark` section above.

 ## FAQ
-If `checkHealth()` methods hangs up, then look for the errors (via Ctrl+F) in console output.
-Components execution is parallel, so critical errors will not fail the whole process.
+If `checkHealth()` methods hangs up, then search for the errors (via Ctrl+F) in console output.
+Components execution is parallel, so errors may be shown not in the bottom ot the output.

 The detailed description of the development and debug process with Java SDK can be found [here](https://github.com/hobbit-project/java-sdk).